Loretta Lynn Writes 'Em and Sings 'Em: Commercial performance

 The album peaked at No. 8 on the US Billboard Hot Country LP's chart.

 The first single, "I Know How" was released in February 1970 and peaked at No. 4 on the US Billboard Hot Country Singles chart.
 "You Wanna Give Me a Lift" was issued as the second single in May 1970 and peaked at No. 6.

 Recording

 Recording sessions for the new songs featured on the album took place at Bradley's Barn in Mount Juliet, Tennessee, on December 8, 22 and 23, 1969.
 Two of the new songs were recorded during sessions for previous albums.
 "What Has the Bottle Done to My Baby" was recorded during a session for 1969's Woman of the World/To Make a Man on May 28, 1969.
-"You Wanna Give Me a Lift" was recorded during the October 1, 1969 session for 1970's Here's Loretta Singing "Wings Upon Your Horns".
+"You Wanna Give Me a Lift" was recorded during the October 1, 1969 session for 1970's Wings Upon Your Horns.

 All of the songs featured on the album were recorded at Bradley's Barn except for "You Ain't Woman Enough (To Take My Man), which was recorded at Columbia Recording Studios in Nashville on November 15, 1965.